This post may contain affiliate links which won’t change your price but will share some commission.

 - For extra fiber and nutrition, use a whole grain pasta.

-- For an even leaner meal reduce the amount of olive oil to 2 tbsp, with 1 tbsp for browning the ground turkey and 1 additional tbsp later in the recipe.
+- For an even leaner meal reduce the amount of olive oil to 2 tbsp, with 1 tablespoon for browning the ground turkey and 1 additional tablespoon later in the recipe.

 - To be efficient with your time, start browning your turkey right after you get the pasta into the boiling water.